matlab-deep-learning/llms-with-matlab/examples/InformationRetrievalUsingOpenAIDocumentEmbedding.md

-# Information Retrieval Using OpenAI™ Document Embedding
+# Information Retrieval Using OpenAI Document Embedding

 To run the code shown on this page, open the MLX file in MATLAB®: [mlx-scripts/InformationRetrievalUsingOpenAIDocumentEmbedding.mlx](mlx-scripts/InformationRetrievalUsingOpenAIDocumentEmbedding.mlx)